NaiboWang/CommandlineConfig/Readme.md

   +---------------------+-------+-----------------+
   ```

-  Here the information of all parameters will be printed in table and dictionary format at the same time.
+  Here the information of all parameters will be printed in table format.
 If you want to change the printing style, you can modify it by `config_with_name.set_print_style(style='')`.
-The values that can be taken for *style* are: `both`, `table`, `json` which means print both table and json at the same time, print only table, and json dictionary only.
+The values that can be taken for `style` are: `both`, `table`, `json` which means print both table and json at the same time, print only table, and json dictionary only.

   E.g.: